How do Lithuanian healthcare institutions aim to prevent corruption?

 About the chapter:

-Transparency International Lithuania, established on 6th June of 2000, is a division of the international organisation Transparency International.
-TI Lithuania was founded by the Open Society Fund Lithuania.
-TI Lithuania is a non-political organisation that co-operates and coordinates its activities with governmental and non-governmental institutions in both Lithuania and abroad.
+Transparency International Lithuania was founded by the Open Society Fund Lithuania and established on the 6th June 2000.
+TI Lithuania is a non-political organisation that cooperates and coordinates its activities with governmental and non-governmental institutions in both Lithuania and abroad.

 CPI Score: 59

 View chapter Profile